ScottHand/graphql-inversify-api-gateway/README.md

 - [Flyway](https://flywaydb.org/)

-The primary purpose of this sample is to demonstrate a repeatable OO design approach in terms of a recommended code structure, design patterns that could be used, and a sample unit testing strategy the demonstrates how to mock TypeORM.
+The primary purpose of this sample is to demonstrate a repeatable OO design approach in terms of a recommended code structure, design patterns that could be used, and a sample unit testing strategy using [Jest](https://jestjs.io/) the demonstrates how to mock TypeORM.

 ### Use Case
 The use case this sample is intending to demonstrate is when a customer, for whatever reason, has limited technology choices available to them.